Nestlé India currently exports Maggi noodles to Nestlé in Canada, UK, Singapore and Kenya and to third parties in the US, Australia and New Zealand.

 The CFIA takes food safety concerns very seriously.
 We are continuing to monitor the situation in India and are working with our international regulatory partners.
 The CFIA will advise the Canadian public should any food safety risk be identified.

-The UK Food Standards Agency (FSA) has confirmed that results from testing samples of Maggi noodles in the UK have all found that levels of lead in the product is well within EU permissible levels and would not be a concern to consumers.
+The UK Food Standards Agency (FSA) has confirmed that results from testing samples of Maggi noodles in the UK have all found that levels of lead in the product are well within EU permissible levels and would not be a concern to consumers.
 Read the FSA statement below:

 Maggi noodles testing results released

-1 July 2015 – The FSA can confirm that results from testing samples of Maggi noodles in the UK have all found that levels of lead in the product is well within EU permissible levels and would not be a concern to consumers.
+1 July 2015 – The FSA can confirm that results from testing samples of Maggi noodles in the UK have all found that levels of lead in the product are well within EU permissible levels and would not be a concern to consumers.

 Following an incident in India, where a sample of Maggi noodles was reported to contain high levels of lead, the Food Standards Agency made the decision to test a selection of Maggi noodles as a precaution.
 In India, this incident has resulted in a large scale withdrawal of the product.